 The Hancock County Historical Society (HCHS) was established in 1965.
 The Old Log Jail Museum was acquired by the historical society in 1967, and moved from its original location on South Street, Greenfield to Riley Park.
 The Chapel in the Park Museum, originally the Philadelphia United Methodist Church, was acquired by the historical society and moved six miles down US 40 to the park in 1981.
 Both buildings are owned an operated by HCHS.

 The HCHS collects items (fossils, Native American projectile points, clothing, household/military/business/personal items, papers, photos, letters, etc) from the public to preserve for future generations, to display in exhibits, and to document the history of Hancock County.
 We are dependent upon the donations of people with ties to Hancock County for what comes into our collection.
 Items that are in the collection should have a connection to Hancock County, or in the least be of an appropriate piece that would have been used by people in Hancock County during a specific time period.
-If you have a piece that you would be willing to donate, please contact the historical society office for more information.
+If you have a piece that you would be willing to donate, please contact the historical society office number for more information.
+When leaving a message pick “DONATIONS” to start.

 History in Print